MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 Onwards:
 - Dan13 added skills to MyMeta profiles & made good progress on the profile creation flow.
 - Vanilla added a meta-announcements channel and connected it to 4 other discords: Raid Guild, 1Hive, LexDAO & MetaFactory.
-- Also added the “!?token” & “!?quests” to the list of bot command bringing up useful info.
+- Also added the “!?token” & “!?quests” to the list of bot commands bringing up useful info.
 - Peth wrote a page about DAOs, explaining what they are with all the links & resources.
 - Also fixed the images on the front page of the wiki, formatting on a bunch of articles & added the DAO canvas page.
 - Saimano did some work on updating the design of the wiki, Luxumbra taking the reins & hopefully submitting a PR tonight.